PunchShadow/Picasso/README.md

 ## Dataset

 A sample dataset is included in JSON format under `data/pauli_ket_ccsd_data`.
 This dataset represents the hydrogen molecule (H) with varying numbers of bases and basis functions.
-The complete dataset used in our paper will soon be made available, with a link provided here.
+The complete dataset used in our paper can be accessed from [here](https://www.dropbox.com/scl/fi/9jc9zdqxw72ftib5dfriu/PauliInteractionsColoring.pdf?rlkey=u4fxtij9sppfqqs5kdxetroe7&st=5ggiybky&dl=0).

 ## Running the Code